UPPMAX/programming_formalisms/lesson_plans/2023_autumn/README.md

      * Pick a project and Design Lead, #6
      * Decide upon class names and have class owners, #7
  * Do lectures with exercises
+ * Incorporate Reflection of Day 3:
+    * Start with overview of Day
+    * Explicitly state goals of exercise
+    * If time: Show R equivalent